The father of American teenage hostage freed by Hamas says she is 'doing very good'

 EVANSTON, Ill.
-(AP) — The father of freed American teen hostage Natalie Raanan says she’s doing well after her release Friday by Hamas.
+(AP) — The father of freed American teen hostage Natalie Raanan said Friday she’s doing well following two weeks in captivity after she and her mother were abducted in Israel by Hamas and held in Gaza.

-The 71-year-old said he saw on the news Friday that an American mother and daughter would be released by Hamas, and he spent the day hoping they meant his daughter and her mother, Judith.
+The 71-year-old said he saw on the news earlier Friday that an American mother and daughter would be released by Hamas, and he spent the day hoping that meant his daughter and her mother, Judith.

 Knowing Natalie may be able to celebrate her 18th birthday next week at home with family and friends feels “wonderful.
 The best news,” Uri Raanan said.